hsemple/QGIS_Tutorials/source/spatial_data.rst

 |

-Loading and Displaying the Aerial Photograph
+Loading and Displaying Orthophoto Tiles
 -----------------------------------------------

-1. Click on Layers | Add Raster Layer and navigating to the folder where the file is stored.
+1. Click on Layers | Add Raster Layer and navigate to the folder where the file is stored.

 .. image:: img/ann_arbor_east.png
    :alt: Loading Orthophoto

 2. There may be more than one files associated with the orthophoto.
-Select the file that has a raster format ending, e.g., .tif, .ing, .sid, .png, etc.
+Select the file that has a raster format ending, e.g., .tif, .ing, .sid, .png, etc., and add it to the display.

 |

 Loading and Displaying Landsat Imagery
 ----------------------------------------